forewit/book/git-cheatsheet.md

 > 1. I use one of the methods at the top to setup my git repository.
 > 2. then I start working on my project, adding new files, writing code, etc.
 > 3. when I'm done, I run `git add .` to add all the new files to the staging area.
-> 4. then I run `git commit -m "<description>"` to commit the new files to the local repository.
+> 4. then I run `git commit -am "<description>"` to commit the new files to the local repository.
 > 5. finally I run `git push origin master` to push the local repository to the remote repository.

 If I switch to a new computer, I'll either use `git clone <url>` to download the repository from github or `git pull origin master` to update an exisiting local repository.